What Paula and Trouper taught me

 I told Paula I would wash my hands of the situation...that the dog was hers and hers alone.
 Of course it only took a few hours for me to warm up to Trouper when I saw how happy he was to have a home.
 He immediately took to his new surroundings and rolled on his back on the carpet and sofa for hours.

 Yes, I fell in love with the dog and felt ashamed for my childish behavior.
 He taught me that it was possible to be totally devoted and to love something that was not perfect.
-He opened my heart and my eyes to this fact.
+He opened my heart to this fact.
 Paula knew this already.
 I was wrong.
-Trouper was perfect as he was.
+Trouper was perfect just as he was.
 Lesson learned.

 For the next 13 years we had the pleasure of Trouper becoming a part of our family.
 He became a rather spoiled and pampered pooch.
 Vacations were postponed and we often favored being at home with him than being out with humans.

 Around this time I noticed Trouper losing weight.
 He began to cough for minutes at a time and then faint.
 Our veterinarian’s x-ray confirmed what we expected.
 Trouper had an enlarged heart with restricted blood and airflow to the lungs.
 His liver was failing also.
-The vet indicated that heroic measures could keep him alive for 3 or 4 weeks.
+The vet indicated that heroic measures could keep him alive for three or four weeks.

 I was to bring him back to the vets later that day.
 Trouper did not seem ill at all.
 His tail was wagging as I took him to the park and we had hot dogs and a big plate of chicken and rice from a vendor.
 His last meal.